 - Do not use your personal or business partner’s name, kid’s name, parent’s name, pet’s name, your favorite team or show, a sport or musical instrument you play, a social media nickname, or anything else that’s well-known about you.
 That could be guessable by more people than you might think, including some with less than honorable intentions.

-- A good password is one you can remember but others can't guess and is not in a proper language or slang dictionary.
+- A good password is one you can remember but others can't guess and is not a word in a proper language or slang dictionary.
 Maybe an old school friend's initials and house or phone number?
-Maybe the first letters of the words of a line in the middle of an obscure song or play or movie you like?
+Maybe the first letters of the words of a line in the middle of an obscure song or show you like?
+A phrase of unrelated words is long to type but easy to remember and hard to guess.
 Have fun thinking of something you can remember that only you know.

-- It’s safe to use the same password on low value sites, but unique passwords are in order for high value sites.
+- It’s not too dangerous to use the same password on low value sites, but unique passwords are in order for high value sites.
 If someone gets your Facebook password, what happens if your bank account has the same password?
-If you can't remember a few hard-to-guess passwords, try a password manager.
-See PC Magazine's review of their favorites.

-- Some sites require you to change your password more frequently than you'd like.
-That's probably overkill in most cases, but you can't argue with them.
+- Some sites require you to change your password more frequently than necessary.
+That's overkill in most cases, but you can't argue with them.
 What's critical is if one of your passwords gets compromised, immediately change it everywhere it's used.
-Don't worry about other resources that use different passwords unless you have all of your passwords in an easy-to-read document that can be stolen.
-If so, switch to a password manager (see above) and change them all.

 Unsolicited email - “spam” and “phishing”

-With unsolicited computer-to-computer attacks getting more difficult as defensive technologies improve, criminals' easiest entry is via unsolicited email called "spam" that takes advantage of unaware and careless users.
-Counterfeit spam that looks like something legitimate from someone you know or a company you do business with, but is up to no good, is called “phishing”
+With unsolicited computer-to-computer attacks getting harder to pull off as software quality and defensive technologies improve, criminals' easiest entry is via unsolicited email called “spam” that takes advantage of naïve and careless users.
+Counterfeit spam that looks like something legitimate from someone you know or a company you do business with but is up to no good is called “phishing.”

 Some is sent to sucker you into a scam, and some is sent to run attack software on your computer.
 It enables the modern day implementation of what's been going on ever since the serpent tricked Eve.